TimeToogo/Pinq/api.md

 they can be manipulated and altered using the additional methods:

  - `apply` - Walks the values with the supplied function
+ - `groupJoin->on/onEquality[->withDefault]->apply` - Matches the values with the supplied values according to the supplied filter then walks the results using to the supplied function.
- - `addRange` - Adds a range of values to the collection
+ - `addRange` - Adds a list of values to the collection
+ - `remove` - Removes all occurrences of a value from the collection
- - `removeRange` - Removes a range of values from the collection
+ - `removeRange` - Removes all occurrences of a set of values from the collection
  - `removeWhere` - Removes the values according to the supplied predicate function
  - `clear` - Removes all the values from the collection.
  - `offsetSet` - Sets a value to supplied index